 With a high percentage of older children and adults developing lactose intolerance, many people seek an alternative to dairy.
 Nut based milks are sought out more and more, with almond milk soaring in popularity.

-Not only is almond milk great for those with lactose intolerance or dairy sensitivities, it is good for everyone!
+Not only is almond milk great for those with lactose intolerance or dairy sensitivities, but it is also good for everyone!
 At less than half the calories of regular milk, the dense nutrients in almond milk really pack a punch.
 In fact, because of its incredible amount of vitamins, and lack of cholesterol, almond milk is quite often recommended to people with blood pressure and heart issues.
 One piece of information to keep in mind is that almond milk is extremely low in both protein and calcium, so finding adequate amounts of these nutrients elsewhere is important.

-Many people enjoy a almond milk with their cereal or coffee in the morning, because it is packed with fiber, aiding in digestion throughout the day.
+Many people enjoy almond milk with their cereal or coffee in the morning, because it is packed with fiber, aiding in digestion throughout the day.
 Unfortunately, like much of the food available in grocery stores, many almond milks are loaded with added sugars, preservatives, and thickeners.
 Unfortunately, better alternatives can be kind of pricey.
 Today, we’re going to show you how you can make your very own creamy and delicious almond milk!

 1 cup whole almonds

-4 cups filtered drinking water
+4 cups of filtered drinking water

 2-4 pitted dates